n1o/study_notes/study_notes/notes/markov_random_fields_conditional_independence.md

 **Downside of normalization** is that we loose some CI information, and therefore we cannot use the normalized UGM to determine the Ci properties of DGM.

-### Comparison of directed and undirected graphical models